2022 Ford Edge vs Toyota RAV4

-The base trim level for the 2022 Ford Edge is called the SE model.
-It has a MSRP of $37,145.
-The top trim level is the ST, and it's geared towards high performance.
-It comes in at $45,945.
-The trim level right below that, the Titanium model, could be considered the highest trim level that focuses on comfort and luxury.
-It has a starting price of $42,745.
+The base trim level for the 2022 Ford Edge is known as the SE model which has an MSRP of $37,145.
+The top trim level is the ST, and it's geared towards high performance, costing $45,945.
+The Titanium model, which is just below that, may be called the top trim level that focuses on comfort and luxury having a starting price of $42,745.

-The 2022 Toyota RAV4 has a starting MSRP of $26,975.
-The highest gasoline-powered trim level is called the XLE.
-It comes in at $28,445.
-The hybrid model is the most expensive RAV4, starting out at $29,575.
-The RAV4 is significantly cheaper than the Ford Edge at every comparable trim level.
-It should also save owners money over time with its superior fuel economy.
+The 2022 Toyota RAV4 on the other hand has a starting MSRP of $26,975.
+The highest gasoline-powered trim level is called the XLE costing, $28,445.
+The hybrid model is the most expensive RAV4, starting at $29,575.
+At every similar trim level, the RAV4 is much less expensive than the Ford Edge, having the potential to save owners money over time with its superior fuel economy.

-When it comes to standard features, the Ford Edge does offer more.
+Considering the standard features, the Ford Edge does offer more.
 Just comparing the base-trim levels, the Edge offers quite a lot, while the RAV4 is pretty bare-bones.
-The base RAV4 does have plenty of safety features and driver-assist tech, but still falls short of what the Ford offers.
-Also, the Ford offers quite a bit more horsepower for the money.
+The base RAV4 does possess plenty of safety features and driver-assist tech; however, they still fall short of what the Ford offers.

 Even though the Ford offers more standard features at the base level, the Toyota's highest trim level still comes in at a lower cost than the cheapest version of the Ford Edge.
-This makes the stock features basically irrelevant.
-Unless horsepower and performance are top priorities, the Toyota is a better bargain and offers more value.
+This renders the standard features somewhat irrelevant.
+Unless horsepower and performance are of paramount importance, the Toyota is the more affordable and valuable option.

 Which Is Better?